+The Id of the star in the Yale Bright Star Catalogue is HR4995.
 HIP64577 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD114946.
-The Id of the star in the Gould Star Catalogue is 120.
-Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
-For example, there are no Gould classified stars in Ursa Major.
-The Gliese ID of the star is Gliese GL503.1.
+The Gliese ID of the star is GL 503.1.
 The star was part of the original catalogue devised by German Astronomer Wilheim Gliese of stars located within 20 parsecs of Earth.
-Ref : Star Names.
+Star Names

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the subgiant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 55 Virginis, the location is 13h 14m 10.97 and -19d55` 52.8 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 55 Virginis, the location is 13h 14m 10.97 and -19° 55` 52.8 .

 55 Virginis has an apparent magnitude of 5.31 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 2.38 If you used the 2007 Parallax value, you would get an absolute magnitude of 2.36.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.